thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

     *   **UI:** The `OfferingForm` renders a dropdown list of these suppliers.

 This approach simplifies the client-side API, aligns perfectly with the business requirements, and removes complex, misuse-prone queries.
 This architecture is supported in the data layer by the absence of a restrictive `UNIQUE INDEX` on the `dbo.wholesaler_item_offerings` table, which allows for the creation of multiple offerings for the same product.

+### Architectural Decision: Image Management with Junction Tables

+Images use a **Junction-Table architecture** (`dbo.offering_images`) instead of direct foreign keys in `dbo.images`.
+This enables:

+- **Explicit vs. Canonical Images**: Images can be offering-specific (`explicit = true`) or shared/canonical (`explicit = false`) based on `prompt_fingerprint`.
+- **Fingerprint-Based Matching**: Images store fingerprint-relevant fields (`material_id`, `form_id`, etc.) that are automatically merged from the offering when creating explicit images.
+- **View-Based Queries**: The `dbo.view_offering_images` view simplifies queries by joining junction and image tables.
+- **Automatic Field Merging**: When creating an offering image via `insertOfferingImage`, offering fields (with COALESCE logic) are automatically merged into the image data before fingerprint calculation.

+**Key Implementation Details:**
+- All image operations use `entityOperations/offeringImage.ts` which encapsulates junction logic.
+- Images are never deleted when removing junction entries (images may be shared).
+- **Fingerprint calculation happens in `insertImage`** (central function called by all image creation paths):
+  - For offering images: `insertOfferingImage` merges offering fields (with COALESCE logic) into `imageData`, then calls `insertImage` which calculates the fingerprint.
+  - For direct image inserts (e.g., from `tools/images`): `insertImage` calculates fingerprint directly from the provided data.
+  - Fingerprint is automatically recalculated in `updateImage` when fingerprint-relevant fields are updated.

+See `image-consolidate.md` and `image-fingerprint.md` for complete architecture documentation.

 ### Future Architectural Enhancements